alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="linear_gradient_area_under_wave" height={150} width={150} showControls={false} />

 At the moment, the wave is completely static.
-For the shader to produce any motion, we'll need to provide the shader with a time variable.
+For us to produce any any motion we'll need to introduce a time variable to the shader.
 We can do that using [uniforms][uniform].

 [uniform]: https://www.khronos.org/opengl/wiki/Uniform_(GLSL)